-If You're Letting Your Hair Go Gray, Do This First, Experts Say
+5 Steps to Take Before Letting Your Hair Go Gray, Experts Say

-Here's what you need to do to make sure your new gray hair looks flawless.
+Here's what you need to do to make sure both your hair and the transition are smooth.

 Ask for a professional opinion.

-Once you decide you're ready to give up coloring your hair, it's time to talk to your stylist to find out what your options are.
-Rob Peetoom master colorist Hitomi Ikeda says that you must "always ask for professional opinions" before you go gray, so you can find out what technique is best.
+If you think you're ready to give up coloring your hair, you should first talk to your stylist to actually find out what your options are.
+Rob Peetoom master colorist Hitomi Ikeda advises that you "always ask for professional opinions" before you go gray, so you can find out what technique is best.

 For those who don't want to spend time growing out their gray, Kevin Murphy COLOR.ME Design Director and Education Manager Kate Reid recommends talking to your colorist about your options to "make this an easy transition without any wait time."

 But there are also options for "gradual appearance techniques to ease the transition" if you want that instead, according to Krysta Biancone, a hairstylist and the co-founder Amari Salon & Spa.
 "If you're nervous about letting your hair go gray all at once, there are techniques such as frosting and lowlights that can be used to blend the silver strands with your natural hair color," she shares.